 Due to recent directives from the Department of Education, Midland College no longer accepts documents with sensitive data by email or fax.
 Documents may be submitted in person, by mail, or online.

 Documents can be dropped off at the Financial Aid office in the Scharbauer Student Center at the main campus.
 Make sure masks are on before entering the building.

 If you prefer, the documents can be mailed.
 If you choose this option, mail all documents to the following address:

 3600 N. Garfield

 Midland, TX 79705

-To submit documentation online, combine all documents into one file.
+To submit eligible documentation online, combine all documents into one file.
 For example, a Suspension Appeal requires an appeal form, a letter, and any supporting documentation and all must be combined into one PDF file.
-We cannot process Financial Aid documents until all documents have been received.
 Partial submissions will not be accepted.
 To submit online, follow the steps below: